 Using Integrated Medicare & Medicaid Data to Profile Dual-Eligible Beneficiaries' Opioid Drug Use: Beneficiary and Provider Perspectives

-Identifying opioid misuse in the dual-eligible population can help SMAs determine strategies for developing effective interventions and reducing opioid dependency among dual eligibles.
+Identifying opioid misuse in the dual-eligible population can help SMAs determine strategies for developing effective interventions and reducing opioid dependency among dual eligible beneficiaries.
 This webinar demonstrates how integrated Medicare and Medicaid data can be used to describe characteristics of opioid misuse among the dual-eligible population and identify potentially high-risk prescribing patterns among providers.

 Using the CCW Algorithms with Integrated Data to Describe Chronic Conditions in the Dual Population